chowdhuryj-github/PixelReader/README.md

 # The PixelReader Lab Collection
-Welcome to the Benchmarking Lab Collection!
+Welcome to the PixelReader Lab Collection!
 This repository is a data structures project that I've worked on during my freshman year at the Milwaukee School of Engineering!

 ## Lab 1 | Mean Image Median
 Worked on creating a program that will read images in the PPM format and produce an image that contains the median and average of the input images.
 The program is designed to accept a operation of mean or median and then output a filename after inputting two or more image files.